HGONeV/hgon-website-composer/readme.md

 ### File: LocalConfiguration.php

-This file contains all configurations for live- and dev- environments.
-At the same time you have to make sure that neither passwords nor salted strings are saved here.
-With regard to security settings, this file is always based on the live version, i.e. it tends to be more restrictive.
+This file contains all configurations for and dev- environments.
+At the same time you have to make sure that this file is NEVER deployed into a LIVE or STAGE-Environment.

-**Do NOT make any changes here!
-Use your local `AdditionalConfiguration.php` instead**

-### AdditionalConfigurationLive.php
+### File: AdditionalConfigurationLive.php

 This file serves as a template for the settings relevant to the live environment.
 Copy this file to `AdditionalConfiguration.php` to make settings for the live environment.

 **Do NOT put any access data or enycryption keys into versioning that are relevant for the live environment.
 These are ONLY to be put into `AdditionConfiguation.php` on the Live!!!**

-### AdditionalConfigurationDev.php
+### File: AdditionalConfigurationDev.php

 This file serves as a template for the settings relevant for the DEV-environment.
 Copy this file to `AdditionalConfiguration.php` to make settings for your own DEV-environment.

-### RealUrlConfiguration.php
+### File: RealUrlConfiguration.php

 The default configuration for RealUrl.

 **Do NOT make any changes here that are not intended for the LIVE-environment.**

-### RealUrlConfigurationDev.php

-Can be copied to `RealUrlAdditionalConfiguation.php` to override or add to the default configuration for the DEV-environment.